Model Domain Specific Language (DSL)

 clause is similar to fully_qualified_name

-, but matches against the actual name of the entity, excluding module and class names.
+actual name of the entity, excluding module and class names.

 Decorator arguments